ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 #### *property* elements

-List of affected shell elements
+List of affected shell elements.

 <a id="compolyx.SnapToGeometry.enabled"></a>